Hayu Tilixam

 Goal: Provide a welcoming and culturally sensitive home for Native American families and youth.

-Hayu Tilixam is the third project in CDP’s joint ownership partnership with the Native American Youth and Family Center (NAYA), focused on providing culturally specific housing option for the Native community.
-CDP and NAYA are excited to have the support of the Portland Housing Bureau (PHB), who will provide the land for the project’s 9 permanent supportive housing (PSH) units.
+Hayu Tilixam is the third project in CDP’s partnership with the Native American Youth and Family Center (NAYA), dedicated to providing culturally specific housing for the Native community.
+CDP and NAYA were thrilled to have the support of the Portland Housing Bureau (PHB), who provided the land for the project’s 9 permanent supportive housing (PSH) units.

 DEVELOPMENT